YaohanXu/GeoCloud-Presentation/week04/SLIDES.md

 ## Let’s try an example - _Show distribution of transit stops by census block group_

-1. Load Philadelphia 2010 Census Block Groups [from OpenDataPhilly](https://opendataphilly.org/dataset/census-block-groups)
+1. Load Philadelphia 2020 Census Block Groups [from the Census FTP](https://www2.census.gov/geo/tiger/TIGER2020/BG/)
-    - I downloaded the GeoJSON and used **ogr2ogr** to load into a table named `census.block_groups_2010`.
+    - I downloaded the Shapefile zip for PA (42) and used **ogr2ogr** to load into a table named `census.blockgroups_2020`.
 2. Load SEPTA city transit ("bus") stop locations [from SEPTA’s GitHub](https://github.com/septadev/GTFS/releases)
     - I downloaded the latest **gtfs_public.zip** file, extracted the **google_bus.zip** file, and extracted the **stops.txt** file from there.
 Then I used **csvsql** to load into a table named `septa.bus_stops`.